 We like to keep things simple.
-That’s why we’ve packaged the SmartVac II System in a Starter Package which includes EVERYTHING needed to take the first step into vacuum workholding.
-All five system sizes carry a discounted price so you know it’s a smart buy.
+That’s why we’ve packaged the SmartVac 3 System in a Starter Package which includes EVERYTHING needed to take the first step into vacuum workholding.

-SmartVac II Starter Package Includes: SmartVac II Base, Vacuum Control Unit, Connection Kit, Vacuum Gasket (50′), Clamping Hardware, and SmartVac II Manual
+SmartVac 3 Starter Package Includes: SmartVac 3 Base, Vacuum Control Unit, Connection Kit, Vacuum Gasket (50′), Clamping Hardware, and SmartVac 3 Manual

-The SmartVac II Vacuum Chuck Base is machined and ground flat and parallel to an accuracy of ±0.0015″ across the entire surface.
+The SmartVac 3 Vacuum Chuck Base is machined and ground flat and parallel to an accuracy of ±0.0025″ across the entire surface.
 All Bases are .950″ thick and are designed to accept our Top Plates and locate them with a repeatability of 0.001″.
 This opens up a world of custom fixturing to hold multiple parts or unique shapes not readily held by a grid pattern.

 Threaded holes for mounting Top Plates for custom workholding.

-The 1313 Model includes a unique groove for 12″ square workpieces.
+The 1313 Model includes a groove for 12″ square workpieces.

 Multiple vacuum inlets enable up to nine part positions per chuck.

-Includes Toe Clamps, Bolts and Precision Shoulder Screws used to align and secure Top Plates.
+Includes Toe Clamps, Bolts and Shoulder Screws for Top Plates.

 Anodized and laser engraved finish.

-Vacuum indicator – Flush with the top shows the system at full vacuum level.
+Vacuum indicator – Flush with the top indicates the system is at full vacuum level.

-System exhaust – Swarf and coolant simply pass through the unit.
+System exhaust – Swarf and coolant simply pass through the unit’s exhaust port.